High-Performance-Computing/Project/README.md

 <p align="justify"> We then arrive at networks that are 15% to 1% of their original size.
 Those sub-networks require fewer iterations to learn and they match the accuracy of the original network. </p>

-<p align="justify"> There is a great talk by Jonathan Frankle at ICLR2019 that summarises these ideas: [J. Frankle & M. Carbin: The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks](https://www.youtube.com/watch?v=s7DqRZVvRiQ&t=773s).  </p>
+<p align="justify"> There is a great talk by Jonathan Frankle at ICLR2019 that summarises these ideas: <a href="https://www.youtube.com/watch?v=s7DqRZVvRiQ&t=773s">J. Frankle & M. Carbin: The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks</a>.  </p>

 <p align="justify"> We have two loops to parallelize: we first need to study different possible thresholds for our masks (a bigger threshold means that we throw away more weights).
 We also need to decide on the epoch N which we will use as our baseline when we reset the weights of our subnetwork.  </p>